Eppo-exp/eppo-docs/docs/reference/integrations/index.md

 # Integrating a third-party or internal experiment assignment system

 You can use Eppo for end-to-end experimentation, or only for analysis.
-To integrate Eppo with an existing randomization tool, you'll just need a log of experiment assignments in your warehouse.
+To integrate Eppo with an existing feature flagging tool, you just need a log of experiment assignments in your warehouse.
 Eppo expects data in the following format (the specific column names do not matter):

 | timestamp | user_id | experiment | variation |
 | :-- | :-- | :-- | :-- |